 Projects are created in the Editor.
 Operation and observation is carried out in Runtime.
+Editor and zenon mainly differs from other systems by:

-Editor and Runtime are compatible between versions from version 6.20 onwards.
+Runtime are compatible between versions from version 6.20 onwards.
 A project that was created with version 6.50, for example, also runs on Runtime with version 6.22 and vice versa.